-I would also advise to only book your transport on the DRC side of the border through the Visit Virunga website to ensure everything is legitimate.
+If booking your Mount Nyiragongo trek independently, I would also advise you to only book your transport on the DRC side of the border through the Visit Virunga website to ensure everything is legitimate.

 Since the 2002 eruption, volcanologists monitor the volcano very closely so if there were any rumblings (pun intended) of the volcano erupting they would know about it and you would not be able to climb.